loicbelec/pitgun/docs/journal.md

 - plausibility constraints
 - derived metrics defined in bundle manifests

-ScaleProcessor confirms that Pitgun’s pipeline is ready for the next chapter: a proper BundleProcessor, capable of evaluating more expressive operations and producing new signals from the raw telemetry stream.
+`ScaleProcessor` confirms that Pitgun’s pipeline is ready for the next chapter: a proper `BundleProcessor`, capable of evaluating more expressive operations and producing new signals from the raw telemetry stream.